Kardbord/Kard-bot/README.md

 - [ ] [Creepy asterisks](https://www.reddit.com/r/creepyasterisks/)
 - [ ] Mock certain questions or phrases
 - [ ] "Quack" any time a user types an expletive
+- [ ] Subscribe to social media accounts (maybe a webhook would be more appropriate?)

 # References